James N. Buffum: Early life

-Buffum was born in North Berwick, Maine on May 16, 1807 to Samuel and Hannah (Varney) Bufum.
+Buffum was born in North Berwick, Maine on May 16, 1807, to Samuel and Hannah (Varney) Bufum.

 Career

 Buffum was the Mayor of Lynn, Massachusetts from 1869 to 1870 and from 1872 to 1873.
 He was a member of the Massachusetts House of Representatives.
 He was a presidential elector in 1868.

 Abolitionist

 When Frederick Douglass was dragged out of a train car on the Eastern Railroad, Buffum helped Douglass fight off the mob.

 In 1845 Buffum went to Scotland with Douglass to protest against the Free Church of Scotland keeping money donated from American slaveholders.

-Death

-Buffum died on June 12, 1887, and is interred at Pine Grove Cemetery (Lynn, Massachusetts).